lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 # Survival analysis

 We will use Kaplan-Meier (KM) survival analysis with Cox proportional hazard regression modelling to quantify survival times and probabilities and to identify independent predictors of mortality, respectively.

+A good introduction on the topic can be found at [datacamp](https://www.datacamp.com/community/tutorials/survival-analysis-R).

 ## Kaplan-Meier model